klen/pylama/README.rst

      ..
 Somethere in code
      # pylama:skip=1

-The options have a must higher priority.
+Those options have a higher priority.

 .. _skiplines:

 Skip lines (noqa)
 -----------------

-Just add `# noqa` in end of line for ignore.
+Just add `# noqa` in end of line to ignore.

 ::